 We are a tightly knit and friendly department where faculty, staff, and students know each other well and enjoy interacting and socializing in and out of the classroom and lab.
-We take pride in mentoring our students toward career paths in the courses we teach and with their involvement in our own research.
+We take pride in mentoring our students toward career paths in the courses we teach and with their involvement in our own research efforts.
 We offer several Awards and Scholarships each year derived from the longtime generosity of our friends of the department.

 We have almost 100 majors and over 20 masters students and we graduate about 10 students each year mostly into careers in industry and secondary education as well as into PhD programs.
 Physics teaches a wide range of scientific skills and technologies while developing solid critical-thinking tools that bridge a variety of industries, including engineering, electronics, communication, defense, and life sciences.
 Some 20% of our majors graduate with a minor or double major in math or another science.
 Our Dan Black Phys-Bus Program offers a business-emphasis degree option that substitutes some upper-division physics electives with accounting, marketing, and entrepreneurial courses.
 When graduation nears, faculty work hard helping our students develop resumes and statements of purpose and writing personalized letters of recommendation.

 Department research interests include observational astronomy (Cheng) and gravitational-wave astronomy, including neutron-star astrophysics (Read), and black-hole simulation (Lovelace), and LIGO detection (Smith), surface and condensed-matter science, theory (Tifrea), atomic and molecular collision science, experiment (Khakoo, Childers, Hargreaves) and theory (Feagin), soft-matter and biophysics, (Ahmed), fiber- and quantum-optical science, experiment and theory (Wanser, Fearn), string theory and general relativity (Fearn, Woodward), and physics education research (Loverude, Passante).
 These activities generate a good deal of ongoing federal grant funding to support student involvement in the research.